 The clutch actuator is self adjusting to compensate for gradual clutch cover & pressure plate wear.

 Because of this, if an actuator is removed it is almost impossible to refit without destroying the internal adjusting mechanism.
-In addition fitting a new actuator alongside a worn clutch will nearly always result in a ruined actuator.
+Refitting a used clutch actuator with a new clutch will nearly always result in a ruined actuator.

-If fitting a second-hand actuator, then remove the bottom and set the auto-adjuster back into closed position.
+So, when fitting any actuator, remove the bottom and set the auto-adjuster back into its closed (shortest) position.

-Always use the battery charger on the car to maintain more than 12.5 volts whilst programming.
+Always use a battery charger or the car to maintain more than 12.5 volts whilst programming.